praetorian-inc/noseyparker/README.md

-# Nosey Parker has been replaced by Titus and is Officially Retired
+# Nosey Parker is now Replaced by Titus.
+Nosey Parker is Officially Retired

 See our announcement post https://www.praetorian.com/blog/titus-open-source-secret-scanner/.
 The Titus Repo can be found at https://github.com/praetorian-inc/titus